Asmilex/Raytracing/docs/headers/meta.md

 <hr>

+\vspace{30pt}
+\hrule
+\vspace{20pt}

-The contents of this document, the Vulkan project, an *In One Weekend* implementation, and other utilities, can be found in the following repository:
+The contents of this document, the Vulkan project, an *In One Weekend* implementation, as well as other utilities can be found in the following repository:

 [https://github.com/Asmilex/Raytracing](https://github.com/Asmilex/Raytracing)

 *Keywords: raytracing, ray tracing, path tracing, Monte Carlo methods, Monte Carlo integration, light transport, global illumination, Vulkan.*

-\newpage

-\vspace*{\fill}

 # Dedicatoria{.unnumbered}